pugetsoundandvision/videotools/README.md

 `brew install videotools`

-Audiotools depends on having textmate installed.
+Videotools depends on having textmate installed.
 It will attempt to install this automatically.
 If for some reason this doesn't work, you can install via:

 `brew cask install textmate`